 Day 3 will be spent cycling around Coloane, taking in all of its major sites.
 Maybe this trip won’t be everyone but I personally enjoy the challenge of seeing the whole (former) island on bicycle as well as swimming in between.

 How fast or how slow you want to go is completely dependent upon you, but I think for most people the trip will take around 8 hours.
-Therefore I recommend starting around 8:30 am.
-I usually rent my bicycle from this shop beside Pak Tai Temple in Taipa Village – I believe the price is 20 to 30 MOP per hour.
+Therefore I recommend starting around 9:30 am.
+I usually rent my bicycle from this shop beside Pak Tai Temple in Taipa Village, with a price of 25 MOP per hour.

 Continue towards Coloane then stop again at A Ma Cultural Village.
 Just lock your bike up when you see this gate beside the gas station then wait for the free bus to take you to the top.